Who Is Rush Limbaugh?

 In 1987, the Federal Communications Commission repealed a long-standing rule known as the Fairness Doctrine, which required both television and radio stations to air for an equal amount of time each side to a political argument.
 The repeal of the Fairness Doctrine ultimately paved the way for Limbaugh's now-distinct, politically conservative radio style to take shape.
 Not long after, the on-air host left KFBK for a position at the ABC Radio Network, bringing his newfound fame with him, as well as a reputation for having strong, right wing ideologies.

 The Rush Limbaugh Show, nationally syndicated from New York City by ABC Radio, premiered on August 1, 1988.
-Known for its heavy political focus and sometimes extreme conservative slant, The Rush Limbaugh Show has been on the air for more than two decades and is credited today as the highest-rated American talk radio program.
-The show is currently syndicated by Premiere Radio Networks, and can be heard on nearly 600 stations nationwide.
+Known for its heavy political focus and sometimes extreme conservative slant, The Rush Limbaugh Show has been on the air for more than three decades, at one point becoming the highest-rated American talk radio program.
+The show is currently syndicated by Premiere Radio Networks, and can be heard on more than 600 stations nationwide.